OpenTranslationBible/open-bible/en-GB/43.John/md/john-13.md

 ## John 13:15

-I have set you an example that you should do as I have done for you.
+I have provided you with an example, so that you should do as I have done for you.

 ## John 13:16